Pttn/rieMiner/README.md

 # Default: this donation address
 PayoutAddress = ric1qpttn5u8u9470za84kt4y0lzz4zllzm4pyzhuge

 # Number of threads used for mining.
-Default: 8
+0 to autodetect.
+Default: 0
-Threads = 8
+# Threads = 8

-# The prime table used for mining will contain primes up to the given number.
-# Use a bigger limit if you have 16 GiB of available RAM or more, as this will reduce the ratio between the n-tuple and (n + 1)-tuple counts (but also the 1-tuple find rate).
-# Reduce if you have less than 8 GiB of RAM (or if you want to reduce memory usage).
-# It can go up to 2^64 - 1, but setting this at more than 2^33 will usually be too much and decrease performance.
-Default: 2^31
-PrimeTableLimit = 2147483648

 # Refresh rate of the stats in seconds. <= 0 to disable them and only notify when a long enough tuple or share is found, or when the network finds a block.
 Default: 30
 RefreshInterval = 60